KrauseFx/krausefx.com/about.md

 </div>

 <div id="rightCol">
-  <p>I'm the founder of <a href="http://fastlane.tools" target="_blank">fastlane</a>, an open source tool for iOS and Android developers focussed on making building and releasing apps easier</p>
+  <p>I'm the founder of <a href="http://fastlane.tools" target="_blank">fastlane</a>, an open source tool for iOS and Android developers focussed on making building and releasing apps easier.</p>

-  <p>Just the last year, fastlane has saved over 10,000,000 <a href="https://krausefx.com/blog/fastlane-has-saved-over-1-million-developer-hours">developer hours</a> and is used by tens of thousands of companies around the world</p>
+  <p>Just the last year, fastlane has saved over 10,000,000 <a href="https://krausefx.com/blog/fastlane-has-saved-over-1-million-developer-hours">developer hours</a> and is used by tens of thousands of companies around the world.</p>

+  <p>I move to a new place <a href="/blog/going-nomad">every month</a></p>

   <p><b>fastlane</b></p>

-  <p>I work on <a href="http://fastlane.tools" target="_blank">fastlane</a> at Google and previously Twitter in San Francisco</p>
+  <p>I work on <a href="http://fastlane.tools" target="_blank">fastlane</a> at Google and previously Twitter in San Francisco.</p>

   <p><b>Privacy research</b></p>

   <p>I've published various privacy related essays on the iOS permission system.
-As a result my posts reached #1 on HackerNews and got covered by major media outlets - <a href="/privacy">Read more about my privacy publications</a>.</p>
+As a result my posts reached #1 on HackerNews multiple times and got covered by major media outlets - <a href="/privacy">Read more about my privacy publications</a>.</p>

   <p><b>Open Source</b></p>